LukeSmithxyz/based.cooking/content/mazurek.md

 author: martin-chrzanowski
 ---

 Mazurek is a traditional Polish flat cake made in many homes for Easter.
-Many different toppings are possible.
+Many toppings are possible.

 ## Ingredients